tallen-hashicorp/partner-lab-consul/datacenter-deploy-ec2-hcp/README.md

 ### HashiCorp Cloud Platform (HCP) Cluster Setup

-The following should be setup from the HCP-Internal-Consul module
+The following will be created using the HCP-Internal-Consul module

 1. **HCP Consul Cluster:** Ensure that a HashiCorp Consul Service cluster is provisioned and running on HashiCorp Cloud Platform (HCP).
 The script assumes the availability of a functioning Consul cluster.